Restroom in the Peter Iredale day-use area.

 - Paving upgrades.

-- Replacing the Peter Iredale day-use restrooms with pit toilets.
+- Replace the Peter Iredale day-use restrooms.

 Short-term visitor impact